 (1) Coordination with the Internal Audit Department

 In formulating the internal audit plan for the fiscal year, the Audit Committee closely coordinated with the Internal Audit Department.
-The Committee also requested the attendance at Audit Committee meetings of the Internal Audit Department head, who is the executive officer in charge of internal audits; this was to share information and exchange opinions on the progress of both the Audit Committee audit and the internal audit.
-As a new initiative, the Audit Committee also conducted joint audits of overseas subsidiaries with the Internal Audit Department.
+The Internal Audit Department head also attended Audit Committee meetings to share information and exchange opinions on the progress of both the Audit Committee audit and the internal audit.
+And continuing with an initiative started in the previous fiscal year, the Audit Committee conducted joint audits of overseas subsidiaries with the Internal Audit Department.

 (2) Coordination with the independent accounting auditor

-Based on the evaluation criteria for accounting auditors established by the Audit Committee, we evaluated the robustness of audits by the independent accounting auditor, the independence of the independent accounting auditor, and the quality of the audits.
-This involved listening to the regular audit reports by the independent accounting auditor; evaluations of the independent accounting auditor by the Accounting Department, Internal Control Department, and Internal Audit Department; and attending audits conducted by the independent accounting auditor.
+All members of the Audit Committee listened to an audit report by the independent accounting auditor, with whom they exchanged opinions; this enabled them to confirm the status of the accounting audit and the internal audit.
+Based on the evaluation criteria for accounting auditors established by the Audit Committee, we have evaluated the appropriateness of audits by the independent accounting auditor, the independence of the independent accounting auditor, and the quality of the audits.
+In addition to attending audits conducted by the independent accounting auditor, we also took into account the results of evaluations of the independent accounting auditor by the Accounting Department, Internal Control Department, and Internal Audit Department.

 Moreover, regarding non-assurance services to be performed for the Company and its subsidiaries by the independent accounting auditor and network firms, the Audit Committee gave preapproval for such services after evaluating the degree of independence, referring to information provided by the independent accounting auditor, and checking with the relevant internal departments as appropriate.

-In addition, the Audit Committee conducted explanatory hearings on the progress of examination of items and content of key audit matters (KAMs).
+In addition, throughout the fiscal year the Audit Committee conducted explanatory hearings on the progress of examination of items and content of key audit matters (KAMs), as well as the overall status of the audit.

 (3) Audit Committee’s evaluation of the audit firm